|

 This

-recent study investigates color vision in horses.
+study investigated color vision in horses.
 Using pseudoisochromatic

 plate tests adapted from those used in human color vision testing, we showed